genomicsITER/NanoDJ/README.md

 docker pull genomicsiter/nanodj:latest
 ```

-*The NanoDJ image can be also built locally using *docker build -t nanodj:latest .*
+*The NanoDJ image can be also built locally using *docker build -t genomicsiter/nanodj:latest .*

 Create a container with the image:

 ```
-docker run -it --rm -p 8888:8888 -v /path/to/nanodjrepo/nanodj_notebooks:/home/jovyan/notebooks nanodj:latest
+docker run -it --rm -p 8888:8888 -v /path/to/nanodjrepo/nanodj_notebooks:/home/jovyan/notebooks genomicsiter/nanodj:latest
 ```
 In order to spawn the Bandage GUI from NanoDJ on your machine, you should run the container setting the [DISPLAY](https://askubuntu.com/questions/432255/what-is-the-display-environment-variable) environment variable and mounting the [X11](https://en.wikipedia.org/wiki/X_Window_System) socket as shown below.
 This is only valid for Linux users: